CWG bylaws: english translation of the (binding) german Satzung of the Configuration Workgroup e.V.

 · the chairperson

 The members of the board represent the association individually.
 If planned legal transactions exceed an amount of EUR 1,000, the approval of all members of the board is required.

 2) The board is elected by the meeting of members for a period of three years.
 Re-election is possible.

 3) If the chairperson resigns early, an extraordinary meeting of members is to be called as quickly as possible to elect a successor.

 4) The board is responsible for the ongoing management of the Association, unless these articles of association assign this task to other organs of the association.
 The board must abide by the decisions taken by the meeting of members.

 5) Board decisions are to be taken on the basis of a voting majority of the members of the board present.
 The chairperson holds the casting vote.
 The decisions taken must be recorded in the minutes.

 § 9 Conferences

-2) Apart from members, other individual participants who are not members of the association may attend the conferences.
-These individuals will be permitted to attend the conferences by a majority decision of the executive committee.
+2) Apart from members, other individual participants who are not members of the Association may attend the conferences.
+These individuals will be permitted to attend the conferences by a majority decision of the board of directors.

-3) The Association may charge a fee for participation to cover the costs of a conference, and the executive committee will set the level and payment date of this fee.
+3) The Association may charge a fee for attendance at a conference, and the board of directors will set the level and payment date of this fee.

 § 10 Changes to the articles of association and dissolution of the Association